tsl0922/pytorch-gfx803/README.md

 ## Build

-You may need to install addional ependencies, and the build will take a long time.
+You may need to install additional dependencies, and the build will take a long time.

 **TL;DR:** use the prebuilt [binaries](https://github.com/tsl0922/pytorch-gfx803/releases) if you want to make your life easier.